Bloivating-Major/yc_directory/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+- Created a Next Js Project
+- Setup Next Auth
+- Setup Tailwind Configuration
+- Created Hero Section
+- Creating a Search Component

+- Next Js supports the prefetching and ui loading with client side navigation on submission in Form component of React 19

+- Form
+    - Has Action and scroll property
+    - Contains an Input tag

+- We have created a Search  Form Component and Search Form Reset Component so that user can search and then after that the form resets itself.
+- Because our reset component will work on client side not on server side

+- Created a Search Form Component

+- Createtd Startup Card Component

+- Learned how Next Js handles external image links

+- Login into sanity and setup sanity

+- Install Sanity Cli

+- Exploring Sanity Studio